chrismarth/CarND-Behavioral-Cloning-P3/writeup_template.md

 #**Behavioral Cloning**

-##Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

----

 **Behavioral Cloning Project**

-The goals / steps of this project are the following:
+The goals of this project were the following:
-* Use the simulator to collect data of good driving behavior
+* Use a simulator to collect data of good driving behavior
-* Build, a convolution neural network in Keras that predicts steering angles from images
+* Build a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road
-* Summarize the results with a written report

 [//]: # (Image References)

-[image1]: ./examples/placeholder.png "Model Visualization"
-[image2]: ./examples/placeholder.png "Grayscaling"
-[image3]: ./examples/placeholder_small.png "Recovery Image"
-[image4]: ./examples/placeholder_small.png "Recovery Image"
-[image5]: ./examples/placeholder_small.png "Recovery Image"
+[center]: ./examples/center_driving_example.jpg "Example of Center Driving"
+[recovery1]: ./examples/recovery_example.jpg "Example of Recovery Driving"
+[recovery2]: ./examples/recovery_example_2.jpg "Example of Recovery Driving"
-[image6]: ./examples/placeholder_small.png "Normal Image"
+[flipped_before]: ./examples/flipped_before.jpg "Normal Image"
-[image7]: ./examples/placeholder_small.png "Flipped Image"
+[flipped_after]: ./examples/flipped_after.jpg "Flipped Image"

 ## Rubric Points
 ###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.